quicwg/ops-drafts/draft-ietf-quic-manageability.md

 is no current proposal to implement these changes:  see https://github.com/quicwg/base-drafts/issues/602.

+## Flow symmetry measurement {#sec-symmetry}

+QUIC explicitly exposes which side of a connection is a client and which side is a server during the handshake.
+In addition, the symmerty of a flow (whether primarily client-to-server, primarily server-to-client, or roughly bidirectional, as input to basic traffic classification techniques) can be inferred through the measurement of data rate in each direction.
+While QUIC traffic is protected and ACKS may be padded, padding is not required.

 ## Round-Trip Time (RTT) Measurement {#sec-rtt}

 Round-trip time of QUIC flows can be inferred by observation once per flow,